Caspila/GUInity/README.md

 # GUInity

-GUInity is a 3D component-based Game Engine.
-It's personal project started by myself, Guilherme Cunha.
+GUInity is a 3D component-based game engine.
+It's a personal project started by myself, Guilherme Cunha.

 My objectives with GUInity are:
 - Study and practice C++ in a large project.
 It's also a way of learning new C++11 concepts.
 - Get a better understanding about how game engines work under the hood